Work forgets between moments of attention.

 About Amy Kennedy

-She works with individuals whose strong work isn’t reaching the people who need to see it, with team leaders whose capable teams keep stalling before meaningful completion, and with organizational leaders trying to build coherent performance and culture across distance and change.
-In every engagement, the goal is the same: move from competence that goes unnoticed to contribution that is seen, trusted, and built upon.
+She works with individuals whose strong work isn’t reaching the people who need to see it, with team leaders whose capable teams keep stalling before the work is complete, and with organizational leaders trying to build reliable performance across distributed teams.
+In every engagement, the goal is the same: work that doesn’t have to be redone, decisions that stay made, and progress that builds.

 – Ron Fauquher, cofounder of Ontario Systems, worked with Amy for nearly 30 years.